Fast read

 Aluminium rails and framing

-Silicon to manufacture solar cells
+Silicon to solar panel manufacturing process

-Silicon is used to create wafers, the foundation of solar cells.
+Silicon is used to create wafers, the foundation of solar pv cells.
 However, like glass, it comes from sand, the second most abundant element, with 26% of the earth’s crust containing silicon.

 Silver is used in electrical connections such as busbars